Seyi-Adeyemi/sales_insight/README.md

 Now, let's visualise the top 10 most returned products
 ![ProductsReturn](docs/Screenshot 2025-12-15 090043.png)

+The product with the highest return rate is Headphones at 33.33%

 ### QUESTION 8: Shipping fee impact on returns (correlation check): Do orders with higher/lower shipping fees have different return rates?